Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Experiment and simulation of reflection from a thin-film of silicon nitride

-In Figure \ref{fig2} (c)-(d) we plot the magnitude of the individual reflection coefficients for the ED, MD, EQ and MQ terms for p- and s- polarized incident light as a function of angle of incidence.
+In Figure \ref{fig2} (e)-(f) we plot the magnitude of the individual reflection coefficients for the ED, MD, EQ and MQ terms for p- and s- polarized incident light as a function of angle of incidence.
 We neglect contributions from the octopoles terms in equation 2.
-Figure \ref{fig2} (g)-(h) shows the relative phase (with respect to the phase of the incident light) of the various multipoles while Figure \ref{fig2} (i)-(j) shows the angle of the multipoles.
-From Figure \ref{fig2} (i), we can identify the positions of the Brewster angles.
-At 64 degrees, the contribution of the ED term is indeed zero as expected , $|r_{ED,~p-pol}| = 0$.
-We additionally note that at the Brewster angle, the phase of the electric dipole coefficient undergoes a $\pi$ phase shift, and this serves as another way to identify the Brewster angle.
-We note the new result that the MD and EQ terms are large and equal but according to Figure \ref{fig2} (g) are out of phase by $\pi$ so that $|r_{MD,~p-pol}| + |r_{EQ,~p-pol}| = 0$, maintaining the well-known zero in reflection at this angle.
+Figure \ref{fig2} (g)-(h) shows the relative unwrapped phase (with respect to the phase of the incident light) of the various multipoles, where 2$\pi$ discontinuities resulting from the tangent function have been removed.
+Figure \ref{fig2} (i)-(j) shows the angle of the multipoles, highlighting the angle at which the Brewster angle condition is satisfied.

+We can identify the positions of the ED Brewster angle from the reflection minima in from Figure \ref{fig2} (e), or the intersection marked in Figure \ref{fig2} (i).
+At 64 degrees, the contribution of the ED term is indeed zero as expected, $|r_{ED,~p-pol}| = 0$.
+We note that at the Brewster angle, the phase of the electric dipole coefficient in Figure \ref{fig2} (g) undergoes a $\pi$ phase shift, and this serves as another way to identify the Brewster angle.
+This $\pi$ phase shift corresponds to the imaginary part of the dipole moment becoming zero as we discussed earlier.
+We note the new result that the MD and EQ terms are large and equal in Figure \ref{fig2} (e) but according to Figure \ref{fig2} (g) are out of phase by $\pi$ so that $|r_{MD,~p-pol}| + |r_{EQ,~p-pol}| = 0$, maintaining the well-known zero in reflection at this angle.